tom-seddon/b2/doc/Overview.md

 next run.

 Use `Tools` > `Reset default NVRAM` to reset to default settings.
-(This may be preferable to using the MOS's reset functionality, should it be needed, because these default settings aren't completely useless...)
+(This may be preferable to using MOS 3.20's reset functionality, should it be needed, because the MOS resets the CMOS to fairly useless values.)

 The saved contents will also be restored on the next `File` > `Hard reset`, or when using `File` > `Change config' to change to a Master